 When we saw the foyer on Closing Day the lamp wasn't present just inside the door.

-On Closing Day, Kubrick took special care to show this portion in which we see what appears to be a forced air duct, though the lodge has radiant heat (just as forced air ducts can be observed in areas with and without radiant heat), and the bottom of an amber lamp.
-The way the shot is framed, the camera situated further back, we don't even notice the new lamp in this section with the camera now being more forward.
+On Closing Day, Kubrick took special care to show this portion in which we see what appears to be a forced air duct, and the bottom of an amber lamp.
+The way the shot is framed, the camera situated further back, we don't even notice the new lamp in this section with the camera now being more forward, placed directly within the door.
 We rather feel as if we're seeing the same shot and the same lamp, when we are not.

 JACK (directing Wendy into the living room): I'm sure he'll be himself again in the morning.